 Change management is difficult for organizations because team members have a certain way of doing things, and introducing new software can throw them off their game.

 However, there are lots of ways to make the transition period faster and easier on your teams.
-Here are five change management steps you can take to get hiring teams up to speed on new D&I platforms.
+Here are five change management steps you can take to get hiring teams up to speed on diversity, equity, and inclusion (DEI) platforms.

 1. Explain the reasons behind the new platform

 Why are you asking your hiring team members to adopt a new platform like Datapeople?
 Recruiters and hiring managers need a clear value proposition to buy in.

 A job post creates a first impression.
 A good first impression encourages qualified candidates to apply.
 A bad first impression makes qualified candidates click away to other job posts, becoming lost opportunities for your hiring team.

 Datapeople relies on real candidate search behavior rather than instincts or anecdotes to create a good first impression and better final result.
 Which means more qualified candidates for every job, less time presenting candidates to hiring managers, shorter time-to-fill, more diverse candidate pools, and overall stronger talent funnels.
 Hiring teams can see real results with very little extra work up front─even as little as 10 minutes.

 2. Be an internal champion for the platform